sangyezi/CarND-Advanced-Lane-Lines/writeup_vehicle_detection.md

 The selected parameters can be seen in Line 39-43 of `config.py`.
 The parameters are configured at a central location `config.py`, so we can makes sure the same parameters are used for training, testing and sliding window search for cars in video processing.

-####3.
-Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).
+#### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 I trained a linear SVM with C = 1.0 (Line 106 of `vehicle_detection/svm_car_classify.py`).
 I tried `GridSearchCV` to optimize the kernel and C of the SVM, and find the best combination is `kernel='rbf', C=10`.
-However, the difference between the rbf kernel and linear kernel is not big (98.68% vs 98.9%), rbf kernel is much slower in training (2.8 vs 258 seconds) and testing (8.1e-4 vs 0.17897 seconds), and might have overfitting problem, and not shows better performance in video processing, so I decide to just use linear SVM instead.
-For linear SVM, I tested `C=0.1` and `C=10`, both results in a lower accuracy (98.51% and 98.39%) than using `C=1.0`.
+However, the difference between the rbf kernel and linear kernel is not big (98.25% vs 98.55%), rbf kernel is much slower in training (2.8 vs 258 seconds) and testing (8.1e-4 vs 0.17897 seconds), and might have overfitting problem, and not shows better performance in video processing, so I decide to just use linear SVM instead.
+For linear SVM, I tested `C=0.1` and `C=10`, both results in slightly lower lower accuracy than using `C=1.0`, thus I just used the default `C=1.0`.

-###Sliding Window Search
+### Sliding Window Search

-####1.
-Describe how (and identify where in your code) you implemented a sliding window search.
+#### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 I implemented a sliding window search in the file `vehicle_detection/car_finder.py`.
 Four scales were used, as seen in `car_multiple_detections()` function of the file, as well as the table below.
 The right panel on the first row of the figure below plots the first two and last two windows of each scale, so we can visualize the start, end, size and overlap of each scale.
 Please notes the windows from a same scale were plotted used the same random color (also note the windows detected with car plotted on the left panel of the second role are plotting with the same corresponding colors as in the right panel of the first row).
 I always use 75% overlap, so the windows form nice coverage, but not super tight.
 For each scale, ystart is always 400, which is slightly higher than the horizon; different values were chosen for yend: the larger the scale, the larger the yend.